-TETRA digital trunked mobile radio for voice and data has found acceptance internationally.
-TETRA’s global success is mainly due to compliance to an open standard of the European Telecommunications Standards Institute (ETSI) and users’ needs for advanced, reliable, secure enhanced digital voice and data product & services beyond the capabilities of previous and alternate proprietary technologies.
-The ETSI TETRA standard received significant input from the various manufacturers and prospective users by way of the original international TETRA Association now known as “The Critical Communication Association” TCCA).
+TETRA TECHNOLOGY TCCA and its members have been primarily responsible driving the ETSI TETRA open standard including interoperability and compliance testing of manufacturers establishing a multi-vendor ecosystem which had its beginnings some 25 years ago.
+TETRA digital voice + data trunked mobile radio standard has found acceptance around the globe and its success is mainly due to compliance to an open standard of the European Telecommunications Standards Institute (ETSI) and the users’ needs for advanced, reliable, secure enhanced mission critical digital voice and data product & services beyond the capabilities of previous and alternate proprietary technologies.

-Underlining the continued widespread implementation and projected market growth and strenght of the TETRA technology ETSI begins work in June 2019 on the next generation of TETRA security features.
+Underlining the continued widespread implementation and projected market growth and strength of the TETRA technology ETSI (https://www.etsi.org/technologies/mobile-radio) began work in June 2019 on the next generation of TETRA security features.
 This will ensure the standard remains fully protected into the future against the rising levels of threats from cyber criminals.
 The enhancements will include additional encryption algorithms designed to resist cryptanalysis into the 2030s and beyond.

-Significant TCCA support has been dedicated to global efforts to include mission critical features within the LTE Broadband standards through the Third Generation Partnership Project (3GPP) and the TCCA is a 3GPP Marketing Representation Partner (MRP).
+CRITICAL BROADBAND (LTE/4G/5G) Significant TCCA support has been dedicated to global efforts to include mission critical features within the LTE Broadband standards through the Third Generation Partnership Project (3GPP).
+TCCA is a 3GPP Marketing Representation Partner (MRP).
 Internationally the 3GPP consortium is making progress with the releases of standardised mission critical Broadband technology including interoperability testing where the TCCA plays an active role through its Critical Communications Broadband Group (CCBG) and the Broadband Industry group (BIG).

 - Promote global open standards which include digital LMR standard TETRA and DMR, P25 and all the 3GPP/ETSI broadband and mission critical BB standards ( LTE/4G and 5G), and viable solutions to address current and future needs of mission critical radio communications users